jasp-stats/jaspCircular/CircularStatistics/help/circtestsmultiplesample.md

 - Dependent circular variable with specified period
 - Watson-Williams test: the data in each group comes from a von Mises distribution.
 All of these have the same concentration parameter which are sufficiently large (>1)
 - Watson-Wheeler test: all groups contain at least 10 data points
-- Harrison-Kanji test: the data of each cell comes from a von Mises distribution with concentration parameter between 0 and 2
+- Harrison-Kanji test: the data in each group comes from a von Mises distribution.
+All of these have the same concentration parameter between 0 and 2

 Default Options
 -------